Polymehr/renpydeskgen/README.md

 directory before `make_absolute.sh` has been run.
 The specification demands that the paths to scripts that should be executed are absolute.
-Because of this file managers might refuse to execute it or assume an incorrect current working directory.
+Because of this file managers might refuse to execute it or assume an incorrect current working directory.<br>
 If the desktop file does not work, try running `make_absolute.sh`.
-After making the paths absolute, `renpy_desktop_generator.sh` should not be moved to a different location.
+Some file managers assume their working directory (the directory from which they were started) as relative location for `renpy_desktop_generator.sh`.
+After making the paths absolute, `renpy_desktop_generator.sh` should not be moved to a different location.<br>
 You may also want to install the desktop file to have access to its actions.
-To do that see `desktop-file-install`.
+To do that see `desktop-file-install`.<br>
+If you want to still use the terminal interface after you called the script, e.g. because you don't want to install `zenity`, you can set the `Terminal` field in the desktop file to `true`.
+Please keep in mind that the used terminal may be not your default terminal or may even be hard-coded.
+The terminal might also quit immediately because the script did not wait for user input.

 Please note that this feature may is not supported by all file managers.
 Sometimes, activating running executable files will help.
 I made some tests